Legalising Online Gambling in Australia

-The Interactive Gambling Act (IGA) was introduced in Australia in 2001, making it illegal for online gambling operators to offer real money online interactive gambling platforms to Australian residents or even to advertise these services to Australians.
+For some context, the Interactive Gambling Act (IGA) was introduced in Australia in 2001, making it illegal for online gambling operators to offer real money online interactive gambling platforms to Australian residents, or even to advertise these services to Australians.

-This law is intended to protect Australian residents from any adverse effects of online gambling and while Australians can still access some online gambling sites, it makes things a little more complicated than for gamblers who live elsewhere (see Legal status of online gambling outside Australia below).
+The 2001 law was intended to protect Australian residents from any adverse effects of online gambling and while Australians can still access some online gambling sites, it makes things a little more complicated than for gamblers who live elsewhere (see Legal status of online gambling outside Australia below).

 Best Safe Casinos

 1840s Card games and horse racing imported by Chinese and then British settlers